First person: I watched a mob set a shop on fire in Delhi, chanting ‘Jai Shri Ram’

 A tent had been pitched on the main road near the Jaffrabad metro station.
 More than 100 protestors, mostly women, were sitting in protest against the Citizenship Act.
 They said the protest site had come up about a week ago.

-About 50 metres away, policemen stood on vigil, equipped with shields, batons and tear gas cans.
+About 50 metres away, policemen stood vigil, equipped with shields, batons and tear gas cans.
 Both the road and the metro rail line which looms above it had been shut for the day.
 All shops on both sides of the road had downed shutters.

-Every 200 metres down the road stood groups of young men, who said they were guarding against attacks by CAA supporters, who were staging a counter-protest at Maujpur Chowk, which was 2 km away.
+Every 200 metres down the road stood groups of young men, who said they were guarding against attacks by CAA supporters, who were staging a counter-protest at Maujpur Chowk, 2 km away.
 On Sunday, clashes had broken out in the stretch between the two protest sites.

-Most anti-CAA protestors who spoke to Scroll.in blamed the Sunday violence on the provocative remarks made by BJP leader Kapil Mishra.
+Most anti-CAA protestors who spoke to Scroll.in blamed Sunday’s violence on the provocative remarks made by BJP leader Kapil Mishra.
 “He is not even the representative of the people but he comes here to instigate them,” said 19-year-old Delhi University student Kabir Khan, who claimed to be present in the area when the violence took place on Sunday.

 “Five police officials were filling stones in a battery rickshaw and sending it there [towards Maujpur Chowk],” said Kazim, a 30-year-old resident of Jaffrabad.
 “This is a conspiracy.”
 He alleged the police were on the side of the CAA supporters and were arming them for a future clash.